 Sandown Manor is the traditional and family-run cosy B&B of Debbie and Alain, who wish to offer a ‘home from home’ experience in the beautiful seaside town of Sandown.

-Only five minutes away from the glorious Isle of Wight sands, Sandown Manor sits in an elevated position, offering panoramic sea views to be enjoyed from the breakfast room, guest lounge, patio, swimming pool and many of the rooms.
+Only five minutes away from the glorious Isle of Wight sands, Sandown Manor sits in an elevated position.
+Panoramic sea views can be enjoyed from the breakfast room, guest lounge, patio, swimming pool and many of the rooms.

 Pet-, family- and walker-friendly, Sandown Manor is a great base from which to explore the Isle of Wight.
 There is a £5 per night surcharge for Fido.